 You can use various types of protein for this thin soup, but it ideally goes with seafood, especially shrimp.
 Within 30 minutes to prepare and cook, then you will have a bowlful of comfort Thai delicacy for a light dinner.

 Reveal the secrets of making Tom Yum Goong with this detailed guide.

 The tropical taste is also a special note in Thai cuisine; they often use tropical fruits in many dishes, from sweets to salads and savory dishes.
-On this list, I want to suggest to you this tasteful Thai mango salad.
+On this list, I want to suggest to you this tasteful Thai starter dish.